-Learn About Point of Sale Skimming Attacks and PCI
+Point of Sale Skimming Attacks and PCI Standards

 The 3 Kinds of POS Skims

-- Clerk skim; the most common is when a store clerk takes your card and runs it through a device that copies the information from the magnetic strip.
-Once the thief has the credit or debit card data, he or she can place orders over the phone or online or create a cloned card.
+The clerk skim is the most common.
+It is when a store clerk takes your card and runs it through a device that copies the information from the magnetic strip.
+Once the thief has the credit or debit card data, they can place orders over the phone or online, or create a cloned card.

-- POS malware; the most sophisticated POS skim happens when the actual POS software is compromised remotely and hacked when malware is installed giving criminals complete control over the devices.
+The most sophisticated POS skim happens when the actual POS software is compromised remotely and hacked, with malware being installed, giving criminals complete control over the devices.

 PCI Security Standards Council

-The PCI Security Standards Council provides guidelines designed to help merchants securely store and transmit card account data and prevent it from falling into the hands of criminals.
-Retailers who fail to comply with PCI’s standards can be fined big bucks by credit card providers such as Visa and MasterCard.
+The Payment Card Industry (PCI) Security Standards Council provides guidelines designed to help merchants securely store and transmit card account data, and prevent it from falling into the hands of criminals.
+Retailers who fail to comply with PCI’s standards can be fined by credit card providers such as Visa and MasterCard.

 How to Protect Yourself

-- Check your bank and credit card statements often: If someone does get your information, you have 60 days to report any fraudulent charges to your credit card company in order not to be charged.
-For a debit card, you only have about 2 days to report any suspicious activity.
+Check your bank and credit card statements often.
+If someone does get your information, you have 60 days to report any fraudulent charges to your credit card company in order not to be charged.
+For a debit card, you only have about two days to report any suspicious activity.

-- Be choosy: Don’t use general ATMs at bars or restaurants.
+Be choosy about where you use your cards.
+Don’t use general ATMs at bars or restaurants.
 These are not usually monitored and therefore, can be easily tampered with by anyone.